| | | Sign Up

 Storage and Ageing

-While Darjeelings from the 1st flush season are best young, 2nd flushes are usually on fine form for up to 5 years, and peak after about 9-12 months of age.
+While Darjeelings from the 1st flush season are best young, 2nd flushes are usually on fine form for up to 5 years.
+They reach their best after about 9-12 months and stay at their peak for the next 2-3 years.
 Store this tea in a cool dry place.